johnsonmercyi/drones/README.md

   - checking available drones for loading
   - check drone battery level for a given drone
   - A periodic task scheduled to check Drone battery capacity and log the history (per minute) is implementated hence a log history entity is created to store history.
+  -  Here the scheduled task checks for Drones that are LOADING and simulate 1% drops per minute in battery capacity percentage.
+If a Drone is IDLE the battery percentage remains at 100%.

 ## Technologies Used
 - Spring Boot - version 2.6.1